nefomichev/nefomichev.github.io/_posts/2024-02-17-essential_stattests.md

 TODO(nikita): explain why T-test is more robust than we think:

-- Why it works with not-normal data
+- T-test works with not-normal data
-- How to work treat data with outliers
+- Outliers can be an issue, but using filtering or segmentation with t-test are way better options than changing the hypothesis

+Anyway, I will explain both points in the separate article.

 ## Beyond T-test